bennyhuo/KotlinBlogTranslation/original/Call for Feedback Java Statics, Result Expressions and More.md

 <p></p>
 {% endraw %}

-If we really need to initialize such a property in the constructor, we’d have to introduce a <em>backing property</em>:
+If we really need to initialize such a property in the constructor, we’d have to introduce a *backing property*:

 {% raw %}
 <p></p>